 - participate in career fairs and other campus events to promote the major and increase its visibility

-- assess the effectiveness of courses in the major and to implement any changes that improve the program, to make it reflect current standards of the discipline
+- assess the effectiveness of courses in the major and to implement any changes that improve the department, to make it reflect current standards of the discipline

 - insure that students have access to courses in the major, and are able to meet major requirements in a timely manner

-- explore ways to increase support for the major (through work-study students and program assistant)
+- explore ways to increase support for the major (through work-study students and department staff)

 - provide an intellectually engaging introduction to the major